MartinThoma/MartinThoma.github.io/content/2018-12-25-code-challenges-in-ml.md

 * Why it's hard: I'm not sure about the formal specification - how exactly would they look like?
 * Usefullness: 3/5

+The reason why I think this is not so useful is the specification.
+At the end, the most exact specification is a program.
+Hence, if you need a very formal, exact specification there is actually no code to generate.
+When the specification is imprecise (like natural language), then there is (too much) room for error.

 ### Code-Translation Problem

 Given code in language A, translate it to equivalent code in language B.